BHUVANESWARI-2005/GenAI_Projects/README.md

-# News Article Sentiment Analysis with Visualization
+# 1.News Article Sentiment Analysis with Visualization

 ## Overview
 This project demonstrates a basic sentiment analysis pipeline on a sample dataset of news articles.
 It includes: